Skip to Content

 test-runner.workflow.ts

-@Workflow({ schema: TestRunnerSchema })
+@Workflow({ title: 'Test Runner', schema: TestRunnerSchema })

 export class TestRunnerWorkflow extends BaseWorkflow {

-// runs tests, returns results
+// runs tests, sets result via assignResult

 }